paselmer/Loan_Payment_Optimizer/README.md

 I wanted to test to see if the descending interest method was always optimal.
-To test this hypothesis, I coded up a simple algorithm I call the "gradient descent" method.
+To test this hypothesis, I coded up a simple algorithm I call the "gradient descent" method which I thought might be a worthy competitor.
 It operates on a set of loans by seeing which loan's total cost (the interest + principal you pay over life of the loan) is reduced the most by applying a fixed amount of money over the fixed minimum payment.
 You can read more about the function in its comments within the _loan_function.py_ file.

-The "gradient descent" method was a competitor for the "descending interest" method, which I hypothesized would, at least some of the time, result in a lower total cost paid.
+The "gradient descent" method was a competitor for the "descending interest" method, which I hypothesized would result in a lower total cost paid in at least some cases.

 I put the hypothesis to the test in two separate ways:
 _1_ - By running a bunch of debt scenarios through each of the algorithms.